Abhi-anand735/AI-Assistant-for-kubernetes-and-docker-using-LangChain-and-Ollama/README.md

 You ask a question in natural language; the LLM decides which tool to call and answers based on the live cluster / Docker state.

+## How the agent works

+  You ask a question
+        │
+        ▼
+  LLM reads each tool's docstring  ──► decides which tool fits
+        │
+        ▼
+  Tool runs the REAL command (kubectl / docker)
+        │
+        ▼
+  LLM reads the live output ──► writes the answer

+  The LLM never runs commands itself — it only chooses a tool.
+The Python function runs the actual command    and hands the output back to the model.

 ## Project Layout

  ```text